amritofficial88/Incognito-Chat/README.md

 - TypeScript
 - Tailwind CSS
 - Vite
-- Deploying on Vercel (Ongoing)
+- Deploying on Vercel

 ### **Backend:**
 - Node.js
 - TypeScript
 - WebSockets
-- Deploying on Render (Ongoing)
+- Deploying on Render

 ## Usage Flow 📖

 ### **A.Start a Secure Chat:**
-1. Open Incognito Chat and create a new chat session.
+- Open Incognito Chat and create a new chat session.
-2. Share the unique room code with the other participant.
+- Share the unique room code with the other participant.

 ### **B.Join a Chat:**
-1. Enter the room code received from another user.
+- Enter the room code received from another user.

 ### **C.Chat Privately:**
 - Exchange messages securely and anonymously.